College Access Pathways

-College Access Pathways enable students to obtain prerequisites to meet admission requirements for programs at Yukon College and other academic institutions.
-Program advisors can assist students in the selection of College Preparation courses that will provide a pathway to their chosen field of study and education goals.
+The College Access Pathways program enables students to obtain prerequisites to meet admission requirements for programs at Yukon College and other academic institutions.
+Program advisors can assist students in the selection of College Access Pathways courses that will provide a pathway to their chosen field of study and education goals.
 Students may be able to take one or more courses from a future field of study while completing their program prerequisites.
-Students may, in addition to working on prerequisites, obtain the College Preparation diploma from Yukon College.
+Students may, in addition to working on prerequisites, obtain the College Access Pathways diploma from Yukon College.

 - English 10 (min.
 65%); OR

 - Mature Student Status with acceptable scores on Yukon College Assessments or GED® test.

 See course prerequisites on the program pages of our website under the Course List tab.

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
 For details, please see www.yukoncollege.yk.ca/yfnccr.

 Tuition for credit programs is calculated per course credit.
 See Tuition and Fees.

 Students must purchase their textbooks.
 Paper and other supplies are the responsibility of the student.
 Math students will require a scientific calculator.

 In addition to tuition, students are required to pay a student council fee and a mandatory technology fee.